-Name of Program Program Length in Hours Description of Program 600 Name of Course(s) Within this Program of Study Anatomy and Physiology, Laws and Regulations Skin and its Appendages Detailed Study of the Skin and Hair Bacteria, Disinfectant and Sterilization Health and Safety Electricity Electrolysis Thermolysis Blend Positioning Business Practice Equipment Used by Instructors and Students Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area Hand soap Container for Disinfection of Implements Disinfectant solution Terry towels Paper towels Appropriate draping for all services Galvanic, or shortwave, or dual epilators Cleansing cream Needles Client chair and/or table Protective eye-shields Waste receptacle (plastic bags) Tweezers Aftertreatment lotion Small blunt-end scissors Cotton balls Cotton tipped swabs Cleansing tissue Small treatment pillow Eye shadow and eye liner Cover waste container Electrolysis epilators Thermolysis epilators List the skills or competencies to be acquired by the student.
-The learning outcomes include: Ability to analyze customer's hair care needs.
-Able to discuss treatments and products with clients.

-• Perform hair removal.
+Name of Program

+Electrology

+Program Length in Hours

+Description of Program

+The Electrology Course offers a complete 600 hour course in the science and art of electrology.
+The program is designed to prepare and educate each student in the fundamentals of the basic electrology education set forth by the California Board of Barbering and Cosmetology.
+It will also prepare each student for the practical and theory examination for a California Electrology License.
+In addition, the course will incorporate the knowledge needed for entry level employment in salons, spas, or clinical electrology.

+Anatomy and Physiology, Laws and Regulations

+Skin and its Appendages

+Detailed Study of the Skin and Hair Bacteria, Disinfectant and Sterilization

+Health and Safety

+Electricity Electrolysis

+Thermolysis

+Blend

+Positioning

+Business Practice

+- Container and Supplies for Preparation of Wet and Dry Sanitary Maintenance Area

+- Hand soap

+- Container for Disinfection of Implements

+- Disinfectant solution

+- Terry towels

+- Paper towels

+- Appropriate draping for all services

+- Galvanic, or shortwave, or dual epilators

+- Cleansing cream

+- Needles

+- Client chair and/or table

+- Protective eye-shields

+- Waste receptacle (plastic bags)

+- Tweezers

+- Aftertreatment lotion

+- Small blunt-end scissors

+- Cotton balls

+- Cotton tipped swabs

+- Cleansing tissue

+- Small treatment pillow

+- Eye shadow and eye liner

+- Cover waste container

+- Electrolysis epilators

+- Thermolysis epilators

+The learning outcomes include:

+- Ability to analyze customer's hair care needs. - Able to discuss treatments and products with clients. - Perform hair removal.